 Students are directly taught specific language patterns and expectancies.

-Students discover specific language patterns and expectancies and immediately in tandem receive explicit instruction and extensive practice with how to apply their newly acquired knowledge and skills to reading and writing.
+Students discover specific language patterns and expectancies while immediately receiving explicit instruction and extensive practice in applying their newly acquired knowledge and skills to reading and writing.

 Meta-Cognitive and Executive Function Components